xooom-community/.github/profile/README.md

 💬 [Join the Discussions](https://github.com/orgs/xooom-community/discussions)

-All you need to do is to [sign up for Github](https://github.com/signup)
+All you need to do to participate is to [sign up](https://github.com/signup) on Github

 ---